Condition

 Torticollis (Infant)

-Torticollis is a condition where a baby's neck muscles are tight on one side, causing the head to tilt.
-It's common after birth and can lead to flat head syndrome if not addressed early.
+Torticollis is a condition where a baby's neck muscles are tight on one side, causing the head to tilt or rotate in one direction.
+It's one of the most common musculoskeletal issues in newborns and can lead to flat head syndrome, developmental delays, and nursing difficulties if not addressed early.

 Common Symptoms